-Is Sri Lanka child-friendly?
+Is Sri Lanka Child-Friendly?

 Travelling to Sri Lanka with kids undeniably requires more consideration than a beach trip to Europe.
 Not only are the flight times longer, but you need to consider travelling around and the facilities within the country too.
 However, those who put a little extra effort into the planning process will be greatly rewarded.

-Getting to Sri Lanka with kids
+How Do You Travel to Sri Lanka with Kids?

 The best thing about Sri Lanka is the variety of experiences and landscapes.
 Although it is a relatively small island, most sites are spread out across the country, so you need careful planning to ensure you don’t spend too much time in transit.
 Due to the logistics, the best way to get around is to hire a chauffeur guide.
 This ensures that you can travel around stress-free, and directly to your hotel.
 Not only will this mean you have a driver, but also a local guide to help educate all the family and recommend the best spots for you to visit.
-All Experience Travel Group vehicles are air-conditioned with proper seat-belts, and car seats provided for all young children and babies.
+All Experience Travel Group vehicles are air-conditioned with proper seat belts, and car seats provided for all young children and babies.

 However, travelling by car isn’t the only way to get around, and we’d highly recommend breaking up your journeys by taking local trains or hopping on a tuk-tuk, which we guarantee kids will love!

 Sri Lanka has a great variety of hotels, ranging from larger resorts to smaller more characterful hotels with excellent service.
 We highly recommend the locally run boutique properties, as they are excellent at attending to individual requirements.
-Plus, the staff will often get involved with baby-sitting services or entertain the kids with a game of cricket!
+Plus, the staff will often get involved with babysitting services or entertain the kids with a game of cricket!